ttesileanu/clonle/README.md

 A very simple implementation of a wordle-like game with a text-based interface.

-Features:
+In its default form, the goal of the game is to guess a 5-letter word.
+You are allowed 6 attempts, each of which must itself be a valid 5-letter word.
+For each attempt, the game indicates which letters matched the target word in both identity and position; which letters from the guessed word appear in the target word but in a different place; and which letters are not contained in the target at all.

+This implementation allows different word lengths to be chosen.

+**Features:**

 * can change word length
 * can change the maximum number of attempts allowed
-* allows several options for the frequency with which a new word is chosen (daily, hourly, or for every run).
+* has several options for the frequency with which a new word is chosen (daily, hourly, or for every run).

 The dictionary is from
 [Kaggle: English word frequency](https://www.kaggle.com/rtatman/english-word-frequency).
 Only a very basic attempt was made to clean up the dataset: a cutoff was placed on the frequency of the words.
 This still leaves a lot of oddities, such as proper names, in the database.
-The target words is chosen using an even more strigent frequency cutoff, to help ensure that only well-known words are chosen as targets.
+The target words are chosen using an even more strigent frequency cutoff, to help ensure that targets are well-known words.

 ## Installation